kenjdavidson/kenjdavidson.content/posts/2017/02/25/wordpress-not-allowed-to-access-page/index.md

 type: Blog
 title: Wordpress plugin - Not allowed to access page
 summary: How I resolved the "not allowed to access page" error while developing a Wordpress plugin.
-categories: [Blog]
+category: Technology
 tags: [PHP, Wordpress]
 ---

 So I’ve been trying to up my WordPress game by moving from Themes to Plugins. it’s been going along pretty well until I started to work on a Settings page for my Fading Header Images plugin.
 Just a small little plugin that takes all the uploaded header images and rotates through them at a set interval.
 The plugin itself was all working and good, so I started working on the Admin panel using the Settings API, and this is where I had the issue.

 After a bunch of looking around the web, going through all the “deactivate and activate”, “try manually updating user permissions”, and all the other things; it all came down to me being ridiculous.
 I had originally added the action callback using the following:

 ```php
 function initialize_admin() {